Chicago Amusement Park Injury Attorneys

 Disney Parks

-Disneyland paid $25 million after a guest was killed when a metal cleat flew loose from the Sailing Ship Columbia and struck him in the head. - $1 Million Per Parent – Child Drowning Case
+- $25 Million Settlement – Sailing Ship Columbia Accident: Disneyland paid $25 million after a guest was killed when a metal cleat flew loose from the Sailing Ship Columbia and struck him in the head.

-In Florida, a jury awarded $1 million to each parent after their child drowned at a Disney water attraction, finding inadequate supervision. - Other Disney Accidents
+- $1 Million Per Parent – Child Drowning Case: In Florida, a jury awarded $1 million to each parent after their child drowned at a Disney water attraction, finding inadequate supervision.

 Universal Studios

-Universal Studios settled a case for $12.5 million after a tram collided with a barrier, injuring multiple riders. - Jaws Ride Lawsuit
+- $12.5 Million Settlement – Tram Accident: Universal Studios settled a case for $12.5 million after a tram collided with a barrier, injuring multiple riders.

-A man sued Universal for $1 million after falling into the water when a railing broke on the Jaws boat ride. - E.T.
-Adventure Ride Claims
+- Jaws Ride Lawsuit: A man sued Universal for $1 million after falling into the water when a railing broke on the Jaws boat ride.

 Six Flags, Knott's Berry Farm, and Other Parks

-After a roller coaster malfunction ejected a rider and caused permanent paralysis, Six Flags paid $15 million to settle the case. - Knott’s Berry Farm – $10 Million Settlement
+- Six Flags – $15 Million Settlement: After a roller coaster malfunction ejected a rider and caused permanent paralysis, Six Flags paid $15 million to settle the case.

-A ride malfunction at Knott’s Berry Farm led to a $10 million payout to a severely injured rider. - Glenwood Caverns – $205 Million Jury Verdict
+- Knott's Berry Farm – $10 Million Settlement: A ride malfunction led to a $10 million payout to a severely injured rider.

-The family of 6-year-old was awarded $205 million after she died when operators failed to properly secure her in a drop-ride attraction. - Icon Park – $310 Million Verdict
+- Glenwood Caverns – $205 Million Jury Verdict: The family of a 6-year-old girl was awarded $205 million after she died when operators failed to properly secure her in a drop-ride attraction.

-The family of 14-year-old who fell from the Orlando FreeFall ride, received a $310 million jury verdict, one of the largest ever in a U.S. amusement ride case.
+- Icon Park – $310 Million Verdict: The family of a 14-year-old boy who fell from the Orlando FreeFall ride received a $310 million jury verdict — one of the largest ever awarded in a U.S. amusement ride case.

-Why are Amusement Park Accident Cases so Complex?
+Why Are Amusement Park Accident Cases So Complex?

-- Medical Testimony – Proving causation and long-term damages requires expert medical opinion.
+- Medical Testimony: Proving causation and long-term damages requires expert medical opinion.

 How the Sexner Injury Lawyers LLC Team Can Help